Last updated on June 13th, 2020

 How Much Does Capture One Cost?

 One main reason photographers look for a Lightroom alternative is the price.
-They don’t want to pay for an Adobe Creative Cloud subscription and prefer to buy Capture One outright.

 In addition, Capture One comes with a free 30-day trial.